jzwood/meowvc/README.md

 > "Git has 145 commands, but there’s no git undo."
 \~ [Peter Lundgren](http://www.peterlundgren.com/blog/on-gits-shortcomings/)

-mµ, however, is simple and approachable.
+mµ, on the other hand, is simple and approachable.
 Let's get started!

 ### get mµ